denisse-orellana/strains/README.md

 ### 3. Wines Scope

-In the model of Wine the scope to keep an alphabetical order of the wines list.
+In the model of Wine is added the default scope to keep an alphabetical order of the wines list.

 ```
 default_scope { order('wines.name ASC') }